-A misconfigured Windows Store likely to cause following error in Microsoft Windows 10 operating system:
+A misconfigured Windows Store likely to cause an error in Microsoft Windows 10 operating system.

 Disable Faulty Task